Yandex Cloud

 rm -r my_pictures_text.tar

-3. Set the permissions to run the script:
+3. Set execute permissions for the script:

 sudo chmod 755 vision.sh